PistachioPony/gamesparks-docs/SDK Center/ActionScript.md

 ## Registering a callback for asynchronous messages

 Each GS instance has it's own asynchronous message handler, and you can attach a function to each message type you want to handle.
-To assign a fnction to a message type, you can use the getMessageHandler() function on GS to get the handler, you can then set the handler for a speficic type.
+To assign a function to a message type, you can use the *getMessageHandler()* function on GS to get the handler, you can then set the handler for a specific type.

-The following shows how to listen for ScriptMessage:
+The following shows how to listen for *ScriptMessage*:

 ```
 gs.getMessageHandler().setHandler(ScriptMessage.MESSAGE_TYPE,scriptMessageHandler);
 ```

-The function you attach should accept a single parameter of the same type that you are listening for, the definition of scriptMessageHandler in the example above is as follows :
+The function you attach should accept a single parameter of the same type that you are listening for, the definition of *scriptMessageHandler* in the example above is as follows :

 ```
 public function scriptMessageHandler(message:ScriptMessage):void{